denzel-farmer/PLT-Crusty/docs/type-checking.md

                     - produce 'end map' by recursively processing body statement
                     - compare initial/end maps to ensure all elements in matching states
                 - If Expr (Identifier, Literal, Operation, Assignment, Call)
+                    - If literal
+                        - If struct literal, check each expression with is_consumed the same as input (don't want to allow silent discard via struct literal)
-                    - If literal, do nothing
+                        - If another literal, do nothing
                     - If identifier
                         - If is_consumed then try Assigned -> Used
                         - Else if is linear primitive then try Assigned -> Assigned (treated like dot access)